 Articles tagged with Technical Debt

-Posts on debt, maintenance cost, and the long tail of short-term choices.
+Technical debt writing on maintenance cost, software decay, short-term shortcuts, and the long tail of past engineering decisions.

 8 min read